-They stand on both sides of the bearded guy and say, “He’s a harmless childhood memory!”
-Or, “You’re lying to children if you believe in Santa!”
+Parents who like Santa say, “He’s a harmless childhood memory!”
+The parents who don’t find him that say things like, “You’re lying to children if you tell them to believe in Santa!”

 I’ve heard, “He’s just something fun to help kids get into the spirit of giving!”
 And, “He keeps kids from believing in Jesus, the true reason for the season!”